-The Society follows guidance that clarifies the accounting for uncertainty in income tax positions taken or expected to be taken in a tax return, including issues relating to financial statement recognition and measurement.
-This standard provides that the tax effects from an uncertain tax position can be recognized in the financial statements only if the position is "more-likely-than-not" to be sustained if the position were to be challenged by a taxing authority.
-The standard also provides guidance on measurement, classification, interest and penalties, and disclosure and had no impact on the accompanying consolidated financial statements.
-The tax years ended 2012, 2013 and 2014 are still open to audit for both federal and state purposes.
-The Society has processes presently in place to ensure the maintenance of its tax-exempt status; to identify and report unrelated income; to determine its filing and tax obligations in jurisdictions for which it has nexus; and, to identify and evaluate other matters that may be considered tax positions.
+DFMS follows guidance that clarifies the accounting for uncertainty in tax positions taken or expected to be taken in a tax return, including issues relating to financial statement recognition and measurement.
+This guidance provides that the tax effects from an uncertain tax position can only be recognized in the financial statements if the position is "more-likely-than-not" to be sustained if the position were to be challenged by a taxing authority.
+The assessment of the tax position is based solely on the technical merits of the position, without regard to the likelihood that the tax position may be challenged.

+DFMS is exempt from federal income tax under IRC section 501(c)(3), though it is subject to tax on income unrelated to its exempt purpose, unless that income is otherwise excluded by the Code.
+DFMS has processes presently in place to ensure the maintenance of its tax-exempt status; to identify and report unrelated income; to determine its filing and tax obligations in jurisdictions for which it was nexus; and to identify and evaluate other matters that may be considered tax positions.
+The tax years ending December 31, 2012, 2013, 2014, and 2015 are still open to audit for both federal and state purposes.
+DFMS has determined that there are no material uncertain tax positions that require recognition or disclosure in the financial statements